Chung-Jansen Syndrome is named after the two doctors/researchers who have been conducting separate research into this

 For more information, please visit amc.nl

 Dr. Wendy Chung’s lab is at Columbia University Medical Center in New York City.
-She did a study on the syndrome in both 2016 and 2018/19 and published two articles:
+She did a study on the syndrome in both 2016 and 2018/19 and published three articles:

 There is currently a study on the syndrome in which patients with the syndrome can register for participation.

 For futher information and registration you can send an email to: